Summer in Montana is a bit manic. We’re all trying to fit in everything we can outside in the short amount of time we have.

 It feels important to say it bluntly: a year ago is when “I” dissolved and Divine Union with God unfolded.

-It’s been a year of being sexually free in my body and knowing what it’s like to be head over heals in love with my body, my soul, my heart, my mind, and most of all, with God.
+It’s been a year of being sexually free in my body and knowing what it’s like to be head over heals in love with my body, my soul, my heart, and my mind, all of which are a manifestation of God.

 I have discovered my Beloved and feel there is nothing missing.
 All I need is right here in my being in every moment.

 I have an unwavering smile that emanates from the joy in my heart.
 Is this possible?
 I ask sometimes.
-Is it legal to be this happy?
-I wonder.
+It’s the difference from feeling connected to every thing and every one with God versus separated.

 It hasn’t been all roses the last year though.